bdeboe/isc-datafest/TUTORIAL.md

 ![Vectorized query plan](/img/plan-col-1.png)

-In the columnar query plan, you'll see a fully _vectorized_ plan, which means the work can get split in small chunks that are executed independently.
+In the columnar query plan, you'll see a fully _vectorized_ plan, which means the work can be split in small chunks that are executed in parallel using the recently introduced Adaptive Parallel Execution framework.
 Note how these chunks make use of efficient vector operations, which will take advantage of chipset level SIMD optimizations.

 As mentioned at the start of this section, we're only scratching the surface here and the [other demo](https://github.com/bdeboe/isc-taxi-demo), with much more data, offers a more colourful illustration of the benefits of columnar storage.

-#### References
+### References

 * Product documentation on [Columnar Storage](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GSOD_storage)
 * [Global Summit presentation](https://www.intersystems.com/columnar-storage-the-lean-data-warehouse-intersystems/), including customer testimonial
 * [Full New York Taxi demo repository](https://github.com/bdeboe/isc-taxi-demo)

+## Wrapping up

+That's all folks!
+If you ran into any issues during this tutorial, please log them on the [GitHub repository](https://github.com/bdeboe/isc-datafest).